wbrowar/craft-guide/README.md

 4. Edit your templates as needed.
 You can use these helper components to change the layout.

-5. Most of Guide's CSS relies on Craft's CP default CSS, but if you need to override styles or add your own CSS, use the Custom CSS field in Guide's plugin settings.
+5. Most of Guide's CSS relies on Craft's default Control Panel CSS, but if you need to override styles or add your own CSS, use the Custom CSS field in Guide's plugin settings.

-*NOTE: Your templates will be pulled in like it would if it were using {% include %}, so your template will not extend other templates or use macros outside of the template.*
+*NOTE: Your templates will be pulled in like it would if it were using {% include %}, so your template cannot extend other templates.*

-*The Guide CP Nav gets updated whenever the Guide Home template is loaded.
+*ALSO: The Guide CP Nav gets updated whenever the Guide Home template is loaded.
 To update Guide CP Nav, just click on the Guide tab in CP.*

 ## Guide Widget